Many new Matter devices will use Thread—an IP-based wireless mesh networking technology, designed for smart home devices.

 Thread devices join users' existing home networks through a Thread Border Router.
 Just like a Wi-Fi router can bridge Wi-Fi and Ethernet devices into a single network, a Thread Border Router allows Thread devices to become part of users' networks.

-Google devices like the Google Nest WiFi, Google Nest Hub Max and Google Nest Hub (2nd gen) have Thread radios built-into them and will act as Thread Border Routers when Matter launches in 2022.
+Google devices like the Nest WiFi, Google Nest Hub Max and Google Nest Hub (2nd gen) have Thread radios built-into them and act as Thread Border Routers.

 An Interoperable Mesh